arkzuse/todolist/README.md

 # Run
 `$ npm run dev`

-# Function Components, used Context and Reducer.
+## Functional Components, used Context and Reducer.